 Surfactant bars are also pH balanced, and lather well.
 However, many of these contain sulfates that can cause irritation and dry out hair over time.

-I started with LUSH’s Honey I Washed My Hair.
+In my search for a solid shampoo, I started with LUSH’s Honey I Washed My Hair.
 Two or three swipes over wet hair and its lathering prowess was nothing short of miraculous.
 However, that was before I became acquainted with Sodium Lauryl Sulfate, a cheap synthetic cleanser and foaming agent.
 Occupying the highest spot in LUSH’s list of ingredients is SLS.
 SLS is a common skin irritant, is rumoured (but not proven) to cause cancer, and is harmful to the environment.

 I’ve replaced LUSH with Éthique and J.R.
 Liggett’s products.

-J.R.
+(i) J.R.
 Liggett’s Old Fashioned Bar Shampoo

 J.R.
 Liggett’s shampoo bars are based on a recipe card for “hair soap” found tucked away in an old New England cookbook.
 It was for an all-natural shampoo that presumably hadn’t been seen for over a century.
 J.R. used the recipe to create gifts for friends and family, and soon had people asking for more.
 Now, over 30 years later, J.R.
 Liggett’s produces a line of over 30 products.